 (c) the member engaged in conduct relating to the limited liability company business which makes it not reasonably practicable to carry on the business with the member as a member of the limited liability company.

 If a court makes a judicial finding that an LLC member engaged in the type of behavior/action(s) described in any one of the three subsections recited above, it may grant the remedy of expulsion.
-If expelled, the disassociated member’s interest in the LLC is immediately limited to the “rights of an assignee of a member’s limited liability interest, subject to the provisions of N.J.S.A.
+If expelled, the disassociated member’s interest in the LLC is immediately limited to the “rights of an assignee of the member’s interest in the LLC, subject to the provisions of N.J.S.A.
 42:2B-39.
 This provision of the law also addresses the issue of a buyout of a member’s interest at fair value, (see N.J.S.A.
 42:2B-24.1).
-Pending a buyout (if ordered by the Court) the member may no longer take part in the day to day business decisions affecting the company, and may lose part or all of his or her investment.
+Pending a buyout (if ordered by the Court) the member may no longer take part in the day to day business decisions affecting the company and may lose part or all his or her investment.

 As described earlier on this page the law also authorizes the expulsion of an LLC member (by order of a Court), based on the member’s “conduct with his or her co-members relating to the [LLC] which makes it not reasonably practicable to carry on the business with the member as a member of the [LLC].”
 N.J.S.A.
 42:2B-24(b)(3)(c).

-It requires a very close reading to note the differences in the statute which allows a judicial expulsion of a member.
+The LLC statute also requires a very close reading to understand when the law allows a judicial expulsion of a member.
 The language of subsection 3(c) differs from the language of subsection 3(a).
 Subsection 3(a) involves any “wrongful conduct” by an LLC member that has “adversely and materially affected [the LLC’s] business.
 Under subsection 3(c), a court considers only the conduct by the LLC member “relating to the business of the limited liability company.
 It is less concerned about the relationship(s) between members.”
-Disagreements and disputes among LLC members are fairly routine but if it bears no nexus to the LLC’s business, such conflicts will not justify a member’s expulsion under subsection 3(c).
+Disagreements and disputes among LLC members are routine but if it bears no nexus to the LLC’s business, such conflicts will not justify a member’s expulsion under subsection 3(c).

 In short, LLC members seeking to expel a member under RULLCA, (N.J.S.A.
-42:2C-46(e)(3)), are required to demonstrate a lot of negative outcomes to the LLC going forward.
-Neither provision of the law(s) I just discussed with you authorizes a court to disassociate a LLC member merely because there is a conflict.
-Instead, both sections of the statute require the court to evaluate the LLC member’s conduct relating to the LLC, and assess whether the LLC can be managed notwithstanding that conduct, in accordance with the terms of an operating agreement or the default provisions of the statute.
+42:2C-46(e)(3)), are required to demonstrate significant negative consequences to the LLC going forward.
+None of the provisions of the law(s) I just discussed with you authorizes a court to disassociate an LLC member merely because there are member conflict(s).
+Instead, both sections of the statute require the court to evaluate the LLC member’s conduct relating to the LLC and assess whether the LLC can be managed notwithstanding that conduct, in accordance with the terms of an operating agreement or the default provisions of the statute.

 In that end, a trial court will consider the following factors, among others that may be relevant to a particular case: (1) the nature of the LLC member’s conduct relating to the LLC’s business; (2) whether, with the LLC member remaining as a member, the entity may be managed by majority vote or otherwise so as to promote the purposes for which it was formed; (3) whether the dispute among the LLC members precludes them from working with one another to pursue the LLC’s goals; (4) whether there is a deadlock among the members; (5) whether, despite that deadlock, members can make decisions on the management of the company, pursuant to the operating agreement or in accordance with applicable statutory provisions; (6) whether, due to the LLC’s financial position, there is still a business to operate; and (7) whether continuing the LLC, with the LLC member remaining a member, is financially feasible.